-If you are applying for an ITIN during tax season, you will complete your federal tax return using the Thomson Reuters Foreign National Tax Resource program.
+If you are applying for an ITIN during tax season, you will complete your federal tax return using the Sprintax program.
 You will then need to make an appointment with OIA so that we can help you finalize the paperwork.
 Your tax return will be sent first to the ITIN processing office.
 The IRS will issue you an ITIN and then forward your return on for processing.

 Please note we can also help you apply for an ITIN for your eligible dependents.
 Your dependents are only eligible if you are from Canada, Mexico, Korea, or India (for India—students only) and you are filing a federal tax return which includes them.